textxchange/textxchange.github.io/index.md

 ### Application Design

-textXchange is based upon [meteor-application-template-react](https://ics-software-engineering.github.io/meteor-application-template-react/) and [meteor-example-form-react](https://ics-software-engineering.github.io/meteor-example-form-react/).
-Please use the videos and documentation at those sites to better acquaint yourself with the basic application design and form processing in textXchange.
+TextXchange is based upon [meteor-application-template-react](https://ics-software-engineering.github.io/meteor-application-template-react/) and [meteor-example-form-react](https://ics-software-engineering.github.io/meteor-example-form-react/).
+Please use the videos and documentation at those sites to better acquaint yourself with the basic application design and form processing in TextXchange.

 ## Development History

-The development process for BowFolios conformed to [Issue Driven Project Management](http://courses.ics.hawaii.edu/ics314f19/modules/project-management/) practices.
+The development process for TextXchange conformed to [Issue Driven Project Management](http://courses.ics.hawaii.edu/ics314f19/modules/project-management/) practices.
 In a nutshell:

 * Development consists of a sequence of Milestones.
 * Each Milestone is specified as a set of tasks.